 For Primary pupils, lessons are practical and incorporate lots of team building warm up games and exercises.
 Pupils are encouraged to express their own ideas and opinions freely and to listen courteously to others.
 Most lessons incorporate improvisation exercises which culminate in end of session performances to the rest of the class.
 Pupils learn to assess their own and their peers' work constructively with respect.

 Performance work is encouraged throughout the year in class work, assemblies, services, concerts, and larger productions.
 Participation is open to all, both for performers and backstage and technical crew.

 The Drama department works closely with the Music department, and over the course of each academic year they produce Harvest Festivals, Christmas concerts and plays, a variety of assemblies as well as both Senior and Junior Productions, including The Tempest, Mystery at Magpie Manor, High School Musical, Great Expectations and Fame!
 For photographs from these productions, please click here.

 Drama lessons in both the Primary and Senior sections, give pupils the opportunity to work together to develop their key skills, using a variety of topics and genres to develop performance and creativity.
-Using a range of theatrical techniques within the creative environment of the Roald Dahl Studio, pupils' imaginations are stimulated and developed, allowing them to gain confidence in their own abilities.
+Using a range of theatrical techniques within the creative environment of the Drama Studio, pupils' imaginations are stimulated and developed, allowing them to gain confidence in their own abilities.